-With a completely clean-sheet design for the Gen III LS1, there was barely any similarities between the two engines.
+With a completely clean-sheet design for the Gen III LS1, there were barely any similarities between the two engines.

 The most substantial upgrades for the LS1 were its cylinder block improvements.
-After years of research and development, this was GM’s first efforts at a mass-produced aluminum block.
+After years of research and development, this was GM’s first effort at a mass-produced aluminum block.